metamagic-games/dnd-homebrews/src/Subclasses/Monk/Way of the Selfless/WayOfTheSelfless.md

 ### Endless Endurance

 At 6th level, your body has adjusted to the toll you put on it and grown resilient.
-When you take a long rest, you can recover 2 endurance points.
+When you take a long rest, you recover 2 endurance points.

 ### Unrivaled Senses

 By 11th level, you gain the ability to push your senses beyond their natural limits.
-When you would fail an ability check based on sight or an ability check based on hearing, you can re-roll and add your constitution modifier.
+When you would fail an ability check based on sight or hearing, you can re-roll and add your Constitution modifier.

 If the ability check was based on sight, you are blinded.

 If the ability check was based on hearing, you are now deafened.

 You recover fully after a short rest.
+You must take a short rest before using this ability again.

 #### Blinded